 Here’s where you will really see a difference between the two cards.
-The Hilton Ascend card brings with it a modest $95 annual fee.
-The Hilton Aspire, on the other hand?
-You’ll pay a significant jump: $450 a year.
+The Hilton Honors American Express Ascend Card brings with it a modest $95 annual fee (See Rates & Fees).
+The Hilton Honors American Express Aspire Card, on the other hand?
+You’ll pay a significant jump: $450 a year (See rates & fees).

 Of course, this shouldn’t be a deterrent for the Aspire card in and of itself.
 In fact, the Aspire offers enough benefits that it can easily offset the cost, with the right spending.

-The Hilton Aspire card also comes with 100,000 in Hilton Honors bonus points, but it’s only earned after you spend $4,000 in the first 3 months of owning the card.
+The Hilton Honors American Express Aspire Card also comes with 150,000 in Hilton Honors bonus points, but it’s only earned after you spend $4,000 in the first 3 months of owning the card.
 However, this card comes with an additional bonus: one free weekend night stay at any Hilton property.
 This even includes properties in exotic locations, like the gorgeous Conrad Maldives.

 That added night makes the Aspire bonus a bit more enticing than the Ascend bonus, even though you have to spend more in the first few months to get it.
 Oh, and the free weekend night benefit renews each card anniversary.

-With the Hilton Aspire card, you’ll earn 14x Hilton Honors points on all Hilton purchases.
+With the Hilton Honors American Express Aspire Card, you’ll earn 14x Hilton Honors points on eligible Hilton purchases.
 You’ll also earn 7x points on flights booked through the airline directly or on amextravel.com.
 This rate also applies to rental cars (booked directly with select companies) and at U.S. restaurants.
-For all other purchases, you’ll earn 3x points.
+For all other eligible purchases, you’ll earn 3x points.

-In contrast, the Hilton Ascend card will earn you 12x points for every dollar spent on Hilton purchases.
-You’ll earn 7x points for purchases at U.S. restaurants, U.S. supermarkets, and U.S. gas stations.
-You’ll also earn 3x points on all other purchases.
+In contrast, the Hilton Honors American Express Ascend Card will earn you 12x points for every dollar spent on eligible Hilton purchases.
+You’ll earn 6x points for eligible purchases at U.S. restaurants, U.S. supermarkets, and U.S. gas stations.
+You’ll also earn 3x points on all other eligible purchases.

 Depending on where you spend your money each month and how many Hilton-related purchases you make, both cards have the potential to net you quite a few points.